ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 configurable boolean verbose = ?;
 ```

-execute the commands below to configure the values via an environment variable based on your operating system.
+Accordingly, execute the commands below to configure the values via an environment variable based on your operating system.

 **For Windows:**